-Kevin L. Unger, 49, has served as a director since 2011.
-Mr. Unger is currently the Chief Executive Officer of Columbia Nutritional, LLC, a nutritional supplement manufacturing company, a position he has held since 2015.
-He served as the Chief Executive Officer of Intrinsic Healthcare Inc. from 2011 to 2015.
-Prior to founding Intrinsic, he served as the Global President of Orthofix International N.V., a spinal implant and biologics business, from 2009 to 2011.
+Kevin L. Unger, 50, has served as a director since 2011.
+Mr. Unger is currently the Global General Manager of Zimmer Biomet, a leading medtech company, a position he has held since 2020.
+He served as the Chief Executive Officer of Incisive LLC, a company specializing in Healthcare Artificial Intelligence and Data Analytics in the Operating Room; and prior to that as CEO of Columbia Nutritional from 2016 to 2019.
+Prior to these positions, he served as the Global President of Orthofix International N.V., a spinal implant and biologics business, from 2009 to 2011.
 Mr. Unger held various roles for Stryker Corporation from 1994 to 2009, ultimately becoming a Vice President and General Manager in the MedSurg division.
 We believe Mr. Unger's experience as an operator of both small private companies and large public businesses, as well as his experience in the orthopedic industry, qualifies him to serve on our board of directors.